 2017/18 - PolishingSeveral particle tangles have been updated.
 Now the tangle model reproduces all experimental data that is known, in a consistent way.
 A preprint is available.

 2016 - Experimental confirmationsGLB: Christoph, what is the status now?
 CS: The black hole merger is a first confirmation that dark matter is conventional matter plus black holes; it also confirmed that there are no deviations from general relativity.
 Both aspects were predicted in the text.
 The CERN results confirmed the lack of supersymmetry and of any deviations from the standard model, again as predicted in the text.
 In short, the strand model is doing well at present.

 2014/2015 - No knotsSF: Christoph, are you sure that knots are needed in the strand model?
 CS: Thank you for the question and the suggestion.
-To sum up, you are right, knots are not needed!
+To make a long story short, you are right; knots are not needed.

 Winter 2013/14 - Progress

 CS: The strand model still seems correct.
 The Higgs boson's existence follows from the strand model.

 CS: The second calculation of the fine structure constant is encouraging: with a crude approximation, the strand model yields a value that is just 40% off the correct value.

 SF: Are you sure that a background-free description is not possible?
 CS: Yes - there is no way to talk and think without space and time.